keswanimoe/CV/README.md

 in the stock room and retrieve information for consumers quickly and effectively
 - Capable of responding to change efficiently, honed by running clothes from the fitting room back onto a busy shop floor

-**Wagamama** (December 2016 to August 2017)
+**Wagamama** (Dec 2016 to Aug 2017)
 _Front of House_

-- Established skills in effective teamwork with back of house staff to provide prompt, impressive customer service during hectic shifts
+- Established skills in effective teamwork with back-of-house staff to provide prompt, impressive customer service during hectic shifts
 - Expert at communicating with customers by taking orders and demonstrating curiosity by asking questions regarding dietary requirements
 - Maintained proper accountability for orders and funds when managing tables and delivering bills.